yoshioterada/Java-WebApp-to-Tomcat-on-Azure-App-Service-Linux/README.md

 ## Setup Database before creating the Java Web App

-This application can be run on both MySQL and Azure SQL.
+This application can be run with both MySQL and Azure SQL.
 You can set up one of them per your requirement and configure corresponding setting in Web Application.

 ### Setup Azure Database for MySQL